 1. Carefully conduct interviews

 Interviewing is a crucial aspect of hiring, regardless of employee type.
-However, your approach to this process for an independent contractor should be different from a full-time employee.
+However, your approach to this process for an independent contractor should be different from an employee.

 First, when advertising your contractor requirements, emphasize the independent contractor status in your ad.
 Applicants should be fully aware of the logistics behind the position they apply for.
 During interviews, rather than focusing on character traits and contributions to company culture, focus on experience and skills that support project completion.
 Hiring an independent contractor is a business transaction and should be treated as such.